Thinkmill/monorepo-starter/README.md

 > An example setup of how to do a monorepo, used in our [Monorepo Getting Started Guide]()

-> Usable as a template from github
+> Usable as a template from github as a minimum viable monorepo setup - we configure the monorepo tooling so you can configure the rest however you want

 ## Using this Starter